JamesClayfield/JamesClayfield/README.md

 # Hi, I'm James! 👋

+## About Me 😎
-I am very passionate about technology and commonly find myself to be personal IT-support for my family and friends.
+I am very passionate about technology.
 As an active athlete and team sports player, I love solving problems, as part of a team and individually.
 I love finding technical solutions to problems and am always keen to develop new knowledge and skills.

-## About Me 😎

 -  🌱 **Learning:** Python, SQL, Data Science and AI at University.
--  🌍 **Location:** From Switzerland, in Madrid
+-  🌍 **Location:** From Switzerland, studying in Madrid
+-  🎓 **Studying:** MSc Business Analytics and Big Data.

 #### Hobbies